Mon - Thur 7.30-15.30 Fri 7.30-14.00

 What happens if the residues are only partially dissolved?

-A no-clean residue that is only partly cleaned away may be far worse for a printed circuit board assembly (PCBA) than a no-clean residue left untouched.
-One of the reasons is because lead free flux activators are more active than those in earlier leaded flux formulations.
+A no-clean residue that is only partly cleaned away may be far worse for a printed circuit board assembly than a no-clean residue left untouched.
+One reason is that lead-free flux activators are generally more active than those used in earlier leaded formulations.

-1. Can you actually clean the residue to be cleaned effectively?
+1. Can the residue actually be cleaned effectively on this assembly?

-2. Have you matched the cleaning chemistry with the relative degree of difficulty and the available process?
+2. Have you matched the cleaning chemistry to the degree of difficulty and the available cleaning process?

-3. Have you validated the whole process by careful testing?
+3. Have you validated the overall process by testing, rather than assumption?

 FAQs Atomic Layer Deposition (ALD)